Packard Fund for Pueblo Grantmaking

 You can learn more about this opportunity by visiting the funder's website.

-- The foundation will consider grant awards to organizations whose services benefit Colorado and are:
+- The Foundation will consider grant awards to organizations whose programs or services benefit Colorado and are:

-- Charitable nonprofit organizations with tax-exempt classification from the Internal Revenue Service.
+- Charitable nonprofit organizations with tax-exempt classification from the Internal Revenue Service; or

-- Tax-supported institutions such as state or local governments and schools.
+- Tax-supported institutions including state or local governments or schools.

-- New or emerging organizations are permitted to apply through a tax-exempt organization acting as the fiscal agent.
+- Please note: new or emerging organizations are permitted to apply through a tax-exempt organization acting as fiscal agent.

 - Caring for Colorado does not fund: